muhammadmanwar/cheaphone/Cheaphone_V0.01_Plan.md

 - Download Raspberry Pi OS Lite or similar lightweight Linux distro (I used Raspberry Pi OS Lite with Desktop and security updates)
 - Flash OS to microSD card using pi imager (or other flasher)
-- Insert into Pi Zero 2 W (or other SBC)
+- Insert into Pi 5 (or other SBC)

 ### 2. Boot and Configure Pi

-- Connect Pi to mini HDMI to HDMI + USB keyboard (initial setup only) or ssh in if you enabled that already through the pi imager
+- Connect Pi to mini/micro HDMI to HDMI + USB keyboard (initial setup only) or ssh in if you enabled that already through the pi imager
 - Enable I2C in interfaces (may also need to enable SPI depending on the display/configuration, this may require different terminal commands to set up depending on the OS):

   ```bash